lukasl-dev/waterlink/README.md

 ## :mag_right: Compatibility

-The following Lavalink versions have been tested for compatibility with waterlink
+The following Lavalink versions have been tested for compatibility with waterlink:

 - [x] [v3.3.2.5](https://github.com/freyacodes/Lavalink/releases/tag/3.3.2.5)